Danyl1310/civ-ipriot-smiley/knowledge_and_evidence.md

 > 1. All lines being limited to 79 characters.
 > 2. Four spaces per indentation.
-> 3. Lists being broken up into multiple lines.
+> 3. Lists being broken up into multiple lines. for readability
 >

 3. Give two examples of organizational documentation in the code.